- Master of Arts in Anthropology

 Kathryn A. Kozaitis, Chair

 The Master of Arts (M.A.) degree program in anthropology provides rigorous training in anthropological theories, methods, and skills.
-The program is dedicated to the investigation of a broad range of social, cultural, political-economic, and biological issues, processes, and problems pertaining to the human experience in its present and past dimensions.
+The program is dedicated to the investigation of a broad range of social, cultural, political-economic, and biological issues, processes, and problems pertaining to the human experience in its past and present dimensions.
 The Department of Anthropology program utilizes resources in metropolitan Atlanta to promote student learning.

-In order to provide graduate students with training specific to their career goals, the program offers a Thesis Option and a Practicum Option.
-Students may choose either option in consultation with their advisor.
-The Thesis Option requires primary basic research on an issue relative to the student’s subdiscipline of concentration, e.g. archaeological, biological, cultural, or linguistic anthropology.
-The Practicum Option requires primary applied research on a problem relative to the student’s chosen domain of professional anthropology, e.g. health, education, business, cultural preservation, museums, forensics, development, advocacy, policy, community building, and other programs and interventions to advance social justice.
 The M.A. program is designed to be completed in two years.
 During the first year, all students are required to demonstrate competence in topics, theories, and methods of anthropology through completion of a four-course core curriculum.
-This includes training in the use of qualitative and quantitative methods to develop critical perspectives on socio-cultural issues.
 Additional coursework is completed in consultation with the faculty.
 During their second year, students are expected to develop their own areas of interest and expertise within the broader framework of the program.
-Students are encouraged to take advantage of resources in other departments and schools at Georgia State University, and of neighboring institutions such as Emory University, the Georgia Institute of Technology, the Atlanta University Center, the Center for Disease Control and Prevention, the University of Georgia, and the Georgia Regents University in Augusta.
+Students are encouraged to take advantage of resources in other departments and schools at Georgia State University, and of neighboring institutions such as Emory University, the Georgia Institute of Technology, Spelman College, Morehouse University, the Centers for Disease Control and Prevention, the University of Georgia, and the Georgia Regents University in Augusta.
 Students can also choose to participate in our department’s collaborative programs with the Fernbank Museum of Natural History, the Atlanta History Center, the Georgia State University’s Heritage Preservation Program, the Atlanta Zoo, and a number of local museums and CRM firms.

 Applicants may obtain additional information about the Department of Anthropology by contacting the Director of Graduate Studies at the addresses above.